Brazilian aardvark

-In July 2008, Dylan Breves, a seventeen-year-old student from New York City, edited the Wikipedia article on the coati, adding the false nickname "Brazilian aardvark," which he had invented as a private joke.
+In July 2008, Dylan Breves, a seventeen-year-old student from New York City edited the Wikipedia article on the coati, adding the false nickname "Brazilian aardvark", which he had invented as a private joke.
 Breves and his brother had encountered coatis during a trip to Iguaçu Falls in Brazil, where they mistakenly believed the animals were aardvarks.
 The false information remained on Wikipedia for six years and was propagated by hundreds of websites, several newspapers, books published by university presses, and academic books on natural history.

-Origins

-On 12 July 2008, Dylan Breves, a seventeen-year-old student from New York City, to the Wikipedia article on the coati.
-He added that the coati was also known as a "Brazilian aardvark," a nickname he had invented as a private joke.
-Breves and his brother had encountered coatis during a trip to Iguaçu Falls in Brazil, where they mistakenly believed the animals were aardvarks.
-When Breves made the edit, he assumed that someone would notice the lack of citations and flag it for removal.